A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Introduction

 \subsection{Gaussian Process Models}

 The above problem is ill-posed unless certain structure of the unknown objective function $f$ is assumed to make learning $x^*$ feasible.
-In particular, stochastic convex optimization has been extensively studied where $f$ is assumed to be convex.
-Another family of black-box optimization problems that is gaining interest in recent years is kernel-based learning where $f$ is assumed to live in a Reproducing Kernel Hilbert Space (RKHS) associated with a positive-definite kernel.
-A particularly effective approach to kernel-based black-box optimization is Bayesian optimization that adopts a fictitious prior on the unknown function $f$.
-In other words, the unknown (deterministic) function $f$ is treated by the learning algorithm as a realization of a random process over $\cX$.
+One such structural assumption is the convexity of $f$, which leads to the class of stochastic convex optimization problems.
+Another class of black-box optimization problems that is gaining interest in recent years is kernel-based learning where $f$ is assumed to live in a Reproducing Kernel Hilbert Space (RKHS) associated with a positive-definite kernel.
+An effective approach to kernel-based black-box optimization is Bayesian optimization that adopts a \emph{fictitious} prior on the unknown function $f$.
+In other words, while $f$ is deterministic, it is viewed internally by the learning algorithm as a realization of a random process over $\cX$.
 A natural choice is the Gaussian process (GP) with a Gaussian prior due to the conjugate property that significantly simplifies the analytical form of the posterior distribution at each newly obtained observation. \\

-In a celebrated work, \citet{Srinivas2010} proposed the GP-UCB algorithm that employs the upper confidence bound (UCB) concept first introduced in the classical multi-armed bandit problem~\cite{Lai1985} to construct a proxy of $f$.
+In a celebrated work, Srinivas \emph{et al.}~\cite{Srinivas2010} proposed the GP-UCB algorithm that constructs a proxy of $f$ using the upper confidence bound (UCB) concept first introduced in the classical multi-armed bandit problem~\cite{Lai1985, Auer2002}.
 Specifically, at each time instant $t$, a UCB of $f$ is constructed using the closed-form posterior mean and standard deviation of the GP model of $f$.
 The algorithm then sets the next query point to be the maximizer of the UCB.
-Several variations of GP-UCB, tailored for different settings (e.g., parallelization and multi-fidelity evaluations; see Sec~\ref{sub:related_work}), have been developed. \\
+Several variations of GP-UCB, tailored for different settings (see Sec~\ref{sub:related_work}), have since been developed. \\

-The GP-UCB family of algorithms generally enjoy good empirical performance in regret.
-There is, however, a significant gap between their regret upper bounds and the existing lower bound~\cite{Scarlett2017}.
-In particular, the state-of-the-art regret bound of GP-UCB does not guarantee a sublinear order in $T$ for certain kernels, showing the lack of guaranteed convergence of GP-UCB to $f(x^*)$~\cite{Srinivas2010, Janz2020}. \\
+The GP-UCB family of algorithms generally enjoy good empirical performance in terms of regret.
+The analytical guarantees of their regret performance, however, leave considerable gaps to the existing lower bound~\cite{Scarlett2017}.
+More significantly, the state-of-the-art regret bound of GP-UCB does not guarantee a sublinear order in $T$ for certain kernels, hence a lack of guaranteed convergence to $f(x^*)$~\cite{Scarlett2017, Janz2020}. \\